-- · Packaging of incoming consumables - Inbound transport of packaging materials - Production and disposal off packaging off-cuts that might occur during packaging - Ink used for printing on packaging materials
+- Packaging of incoming consumables. - Inbound transport of packaging materials. - Production and disposal of packaging offcuts that might occur during packaging. - Ink used for printing on packaging materials.

 All other reported data were incorporated and modelled using the best available life cycle inventory data.